aaropaltemaa/BookHaven/README.md

 ## Features

+## My Library
+A section where users can view the books they are currently reading, have finished, or plan to read.

+## Discover
+A feature to explore new books, including recommendations based on the user's reading history or preferences.

+## Reading Lists
+Customizable lists where users can organize books by genre, author, or any other criteria they choose.

+## Search
+A tool to search for books by title, author, ISBN, or keywords.

+## Wishlist
+A place for users to keep track of books they wish to read in the future.

+## Settings
+Where users can customize their experience, manage account settings, and adjust preferences.

+## Help & Support
+Access to FAQs, contact information, and guides on how to use the application.

 - **User Profiles:** Create and manage personal profiles with details such as name, age, and reading preferences.

 - **Book Listing:** Maintain lists of books you own, have read, or want to read using simple and intuitive controls.